Sourcing in China or Asia

-Many importer admit product inspection helps them avoid most of these problems and many others.
-Having the inspector visit the factory before shipping ensures your expectations are met.
+Many importers admit product inspection company helps them avoid most of these problems and many others.
+Having the quality inspector visit the factory before shipping ensures your expectations are met.
 It also gives you the transparency to forecast any potential delays in production or shipping.

-But why some importers might choose not to outsource quality inspection to a third-party QC company? and some importers choose to work close with the QC company?
+But why some importers might choose not to outsource quality inspection to a third party QC company?
+And some importers choose to work closely with the QC company?